SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 }
 ```

-#### Example: Color coded group header with aggregates
+#### Example: Color coded group header with aggregate

-In the example below we have list with group headers formatted with group aggregates.
+In the example below we have list with formatted group headers formatted and group aggregates.

 ![Employee gallery grouped by City with formatted group header with Aggregates summary](../images/employee-formatted-group-header-aggregate-gallery-layout.png)

 In this example the `@aggregates` array is used to display a summary in the group header using `headerFormatter` in `groupProps`.

+[!NOTE]
-Note that gallery card formatter is skipped in the below JSON for simplicity.
+Gallery card formatter is skipped in the below JSON for simplicity.

 ```JSON
 {